Zebra Mussel Update - Little Boy 6/24/2026

 The Minnesota Department of Natural Resources (DNR) regularly updates the state infested waters list, which includes Minnesota lakes and rivers containing certain aquatic invasive species.
 There is also a downloadable Excel spreadsheet, which is the most complete version of the infested waters list.
 Another resource is the EDDSMaps site which lists MN infested waters.
 EDDSMaps www.eddmaps.org/midwest/tools/infestedwaters/

 If you suspect a new infestation of an aquatic invasive plant or animal, note the date, the exact location, and, if possible, take several photos and keep the specimen (a plastic bag is fine).
-Then, be sure to contact the AIS specialist for our region:
+You may contact: